rkozhan/spring-event-manager-app/README.md

 This is the backend service for the Event Manager application, built using Spring Boot.
 The backend provides a comprehensive API for managing users, events, and registrations.
 It also includes authentication and authorization features using JWT.

+This application was created as a graduation project for Coders.Bay.

 ## Features

 - **User Management**: Sign up, login, and manage user profiles.